What Are Standard Precautions? Infection Control Facility Guide

 4. Patient Placement

 When deciding where a patient is placed within a facility or unit, decision-makers must take into account any infection risks.
 For example, a patient with a recognized infection should be placed in a single room instead of a shared room.
-Facility-based policies about patient placement can be informed by CDC’s guidelines for isolation precautions.
+Facility-based policies regarding patient placement should reinforce the CDC’s guidelines for isolation precautions.

 5. Clean and Disinfect Equipment and Environment

-What are standard precautions that must be taken in the environment?
-Maintaining a clean environment is the responsibility of all healthcare staff —; not just environmental services staff.
+What are standard precautions that pertain to the environment?
+For starters, maintaining a clean environment is the responsibility of all healthcare staff, not just environmental services staff.
 Policy guides should inform staff which equipment is classified as single-use, single-patient use, or reusable.
 Staff can do their part to maintain a clean environment by:

 6. Handle Textiles and Laundry Properly